Spine Spot Chiropractic

 How does therapeutic soft tissue manipulation help?

-Therapeutic soft tissue manipulation involves targeted techniques such as massage and myofascial release to alleviate tension, improve blood circulation, and promote healing of soft tissue injuries.
+Therapeutic soft tissue manipulation involves targeted techniques such as massage and myofascial release to alleviate tension, improve blood circulation, and promote the healing of soft tissue injuries.
 In a chiropractic clinic, the chiropractor applies their hands to apply precise pressure and movements to the affected areas, aiding in the rehabilitation of muscles, tendons, and ligaments.

 What is the Graston technique in chiropractic care?